 It's an exceptional Gundam series and a great anime on its own as well.

 Though admittedly, not every Gundam fan would appreciate it because of how different it is.
-You either love it or hate it.
+I guess you either love it or hate it. read more